HubTurbo/HubTurbo/docs/testing.md

 **Concurrency**

-Any code that changes the UI from a thread other than the JavaFX Application Thread must be wrapped in `Platform.runLater` (see guidelines on [thread safety](designRationalesAndGuidelines.md#thread-safety), specifically the part on thread confinement).
+Any code that modifies GUI objects from a thread other than the JavaFX Application Thread (aka the UI thread) must be wrapped in `Platform.runLater` (see guidelines on [thread safety](designDecisionsAndGuidelines.md#thread-safety), specifically the part on thread confinement).

-Note, however, that `Platform.runLater` does not provide any guarantees as to *when* your code actually executes.
-If you need another thread to wait until a UI operation is finished, use `PlatformEx.runAndWait`, or one of the synchronisation aids in [java.util.concurrent](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/package-summary.html), if `PlatformEx.runAndWait` isn't what you need.
-A latch or barrier should work in most cases.
+Note that `Platform.runLater` does not provide any guarantees as to *when* your code actually executes.
+If it is important that your threads are synchronised, try the following:

+- If another thread is doing something on the UI thread, then waiting until it is done, `PlatformEx.runAndWait` is the solution.
+There are a few other flavours of it in [`PlatformEx`](https://github.com/HubTurbo/HubTurbo/blob/master/src/main/java/util/PlatformEx.java).
+- [`UITest`](https://github.com/HubTurbo/HubTurbo/blob/master/src/test/java/guitests/UITest.java) contains many useful synchronisation methods, such as `waitUntilNodeAppears` and `awaitCondition`.
+These are generally what is required.
+- Otherwise, use one of the synchronisation aids in [java.util.concurrent](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/package-summary.html), possibly to implement your own abstraction.
+- If you absolutely have to [busy-wait](https://en.wikipedia.org/wiki/Busy_waiting) (for example, to implement an abstraction), `PlatformEx.waitOnFxThread` helps throttle the rate at which the UI thread must be queried.
+It is for implementing lower-level operations and generally shouldn't be used directly in tests.

-Do not use `Thread.sleep` to sequence the execution of threads with respect to each other.
-It is unreliable due to the semantics of `Platform.runLater` and can result in slow, brittle, and/or nondeterministic code as tests get more complex.
+*Do not use `Thread.sleep` to sequence the execution of threads with respect to each other.* It is unreliable due to the semantics of `Platform.runLater` and can result in [slow, brittle, and/or nondeterministic code](http://googletesting.blogspot.sg/2008/08/tott-sleeping-synchronization.html) as tests get more complex.

 In general, ensure as far as possible that tests are deterministic.
-Make all inputs to tests (such as global state) explicit.
+Keep tests stateless and make all their inputs (such as global state) explicit.

 **Events**

 To test for events, you can create new events for the test in [`util.events.testevents`](../src/main/java/util/events/testevents), ensure that you also create the corresponding event handler.
 You can then test for event triggering using [`UI.events.registerEvent((EventHandler))`](../src/main/java/ui/UI.java).

 ## CI Quirks